-Long time readers of this blog already know that I am a huge fan of creating and selling digital products.
+Long time readers of TraderScooter already know that I am a huge fan of creating and selling digital products.
 After all, the easiest $100,000 I ever made was from selling stock photography from 2006 to 2010.

-Stock photography is a digital product in its truest form, since I created all my content with a digital camera and my computer.
-Not only that, I sold my work online through various websites such as shutterstock, dreamstime, and stockfresh.
-Never at any point did I have physical goods to sell, and that entire experience really changed my perception of what profitable entrepreneurship could be.
+I sold my illustrations online through various websites such as shutterstock, dreamstime, and stockfresh.
+Never at any point did I have physical goods to sell.
+That entire experience completely changed my perception of what profitable entrepreneurship could be.

 Why I chose Shopify as the platform to sell my digital products